 You can't talk Chemdog heritage strains without mentioning the ones from the actual Chemdog.

 Geisel, also called Superdawg, is Mass Super Skunk crossed with Chemdog.
-It's expected to have many of the same earthy and diesel characteristics of the original Chemdog strains.
+It's expected to have many of the same earthy and diesel characteristics as the original Chemdog strains.
 You can expect high potency and a somewhat sedative effect.

 Super Snow Dog